jappeace/php-cake-plugin-view_content_factory/README.md

         $this->Auth->allow('view');
     }

-### dynamic pages suport
+### dynamic pages support

-For the forms to grow, jquery is required.
-Otherwise it is not necisary.
+To be able to use growing forms you need to include jquery.
+Otherwise the buttons simply won't work.
+There is a lot of documentation about this on cakephp.

 ### Create your pages